 - Innitiative in creating play situations, playing out roles, exploring the world with "Why".
 Social role identification, if we are fustrated over natural desires and goals, we may easily experience guilt.
 Most significant relationship is with BASIC FAMILY.

 - Work is most crucial, the task is to perpetuate culture and transmit values of the culture through the family (taming the kids) and working to establish a stable invironment.
 Unsuccessful through this stage we become self absorbed and stagnate.
 Most significant relationship WORKPLACE, the COMMUNITY and FAMILY.

-Name of Erikson's Stage: 18 months to 3 years → Autonomy vs. Shame & Doubt
+Name of Erikson's Stage: Play age 3 to 5 Years → Autonomy vs. Shame & Doubt

-Name of Erikson's Stage: late adulthood (55 or 65 to death) → Generativity vs. Stagnation/Self-Absorption
+Name of Erikson's Stage: middle adulthood (35-55 or 65) → Generativity vs. Stagnation/Self-Absorption